llpw-build/nutrition-planet/README.md

 ### Code

 The code for Planet Nutrition was written by myself while using the course material as my main go to point for any issues I came across.
-During development I always referred to official documentation and guides when learning how to implement any features or troublshoot any functionality issues I ran across.
+During development I always referred to official documentation and guides when learning how to implement any features or troubleshoot any functionality issues I ran across.
 These were used as guides rather than as actual full solutions, with them being adapted for my own project.

 ### Documentation